matcluck/music-organiser-plugin/README.md

 python -m unittest discover -s '.\skills\music-organiser\tests' -p 'test_*.py'
 ```

-Repository maintainers should also run the bundled Codex plugin and skill validators available in their development environment; the README does not assume a particular Codex installation directory.
+Repository maintainers should also run the bundled Codex plugin and workflow-metadata validators available in their development environment; the README does not assume a particular Codex installation directory.

-The installable skill lives under [`skills/music-organiser`](skills/music-organiser).
+The plugin's callable workflow lives under [`skills/music-organiser`](skills/music-organiser).
 Its scripts, references, self-contained tests, and reviewed CC0 audio fixtures travel with the plugin in either runtime.

 ## Companion destinations